What is a menstrual cup?

 Can the Female Cup be used together with internal birth control devices like IUD / IUS?

 There is unfortunately no straight answer to this question.
 There are some women who successfully use a menstrual cup alongside the IUD/IUS, however it really is really subjective to your individual anatomy.
 If you currently use an internal device like IUD / IUS and are in the position considering if FemaleCup is right for you, we are highly recommended to consult your gynecologist or nurse.

-No, there is no risk because FemaleCup collects your menstrual blood rather than absorbing it.
+There is no risk of getting TSS from using a menstrual cup, as it collects your menstruations rather than absorbing it.

 Yes, you can safely use FemaleCup even if you are allergy sufferer or have sensitive skin, because our product is made of 100% medical grade, biocompatible silicone (completely latex, fragrance, bleachers and chlorine free).
 The silicone itself is the same kind of material used for medical purposes like e.g. in bandages, feeding tubes, and medical implants.
 There are no other additives like fragrances so it won’t cause allergic reaction.
 Another thing worth mentioning is that the blood collected inside the cup has very little contact with air so it will not develop odor.
 The silicone cup doesn’t absorb the blood in a way cotton pads and tampons do, so you don’t risk developing bacterial infection.

 Is the Female Cup suitable for heavy periods?